 Austin Palmer and David Wise make up our E-skateboard testing and reviewing team.
 Austin is an avid skateboarder — both motorized and not — and has been riding for almost 2 decades, logging over a thousand miles.
 Since 2015, he has personally ridden and tested over 30 electric skateboards.
-Over these last four years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
+Over these last seven years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
 David has formal training as a mechanical engineer and has significant experience with lithium battery and brushless motor systems, including building electric go-karts, race cars, scooters, and even a self-balancing skateboard.
 He lends his expertise when it comes to comparing and scoring the range and power of each board, as well as aiding in the creation of our test plans for these products.

-We spent countless hours researching the specifications on these products and comparing different manufacturer's claims to first determine which boards good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
+We spent countless hours researching the specifications on these products and comparing different manufacturer's claims to first determine which boards were good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
 We conducted over 15 comprehensive side-by-side tests, measuring and scoring everything from the maximum speed to the stopping distance on both flat ground and down a steep hill.
 We rode these boards hundreds of miles to see how they held up to sustained use — even taking them off-road! — and measured their maximum range head-to-head on flat ground.